mehulagg/gitlab/doc/user/admin_area/settings/visibility_and_access_controls.md

 Projects in a group (but not a personal namespace) can be deleted after a delayed period, by [configuring in Group Settings](../../group/index.md#enabling-delayed-project-removal).
-The default period is 7 days, and can be changed.
+The default period is seven days, and can be changed.
 Setting this period to `0` enables immediate removal of projects or groups.

 To change this period: